A message for the Housing Giants to move the needle on addressing the trade shortage

 Bigger Not Doing Better

-I held back one key result from the February column, wanting to save it for the annual Housing Giants issue this month.
+I held back one key result from the February column, wanting to save it for the annual Housing Giants issue.
 If you’re a large builder that can’t stomach tough feedback or you love to play “shoot the messenger,” just stop here because you’ll not like what comes next.

 Put simply, on average, the biggest builders score lower on the TradeComm survey than their smaller counterparts.
 To further break it down, national builders score lowest of all.
 This is truly remarkable.
 The largest of the Giants not only have more resources but also claim to have more expertise and ardently promote this notion.
 That’s half right.
 Yes, they have more resources, but no, they don’t possess more expertise—or if they do, it goes unheeded.
 This isn’t opinion; I’m simply stating what the TradeComm data shows.
 Don’t care much for that message?
 Time to load the guns and shoot the messenger?
 Let’s first deal with the messenger because if you don’t accept the source, you’ll never hear the message.